-On December 29, 2016, we completed the divestiture of our Mirapoint business to an unrelated third party and recorded a gain of \$1.4 million on the sale.
+On December 29, 2016, we completed the divestiture of our Mirapoint activation business to an unrelated third party and recorded a gain of \$1.4 million on the sale.

-On December 16, 2016, we divested of a portion of our carrier activation business ("BPO") to a newly formed entity named STIN with a total value of \$140.8 million.
+On December 16, 2016, we divested of a portion of our carrier activation business to a newly formed entity named STIN with a total value of \$140.8 million.
 In accordance with the arrangement we retained a 30% interest in STIN; the remaining 70% interest in STIN is owned by STIH, an unrelated third party formerly named Omniglobe.
 STIH financed the purchase of STIN with cash of \$27.3 million (including \$10.0 million attributable to a license), a new term loan, and a related party subordinated seller's note receivable in the amount of \$69.8 million issued by the Company, which is secured by STIH's interest in STIN.
 The related party note receivable earns paid-in-kind ("PIK") interest at a rate equal to LIBOR plus 1100 basis points per annum and matures on June 16, 2022.
-The operations of BPO were presented as discontinued operations in 2017.